| B A C K G R O U N D |

 Dr. Chen earned his B.Eng. in 1983 from Tsinghua University and M.Eng. in 1985 and Ph.D. in 1988 from the Delft University of Technology (TU Delft).
 He conducted his post-doctoral research as a Research Scientist at the Swiss Federal Institute of Technology (ETH-Zurich) and worked as a Project Manager for TNO in the Netherlands.
 Before he joined Purdue University, he was a faculty member at TU Delft and the Massachusetts Institute of Technology.

-Dr. Chen has many other parallel appointments in his career, such as Honorary Professor at RMIT University in Australia, Otto Monsted Visiting Professor at the Technical University of Denmark, New Millennium Yuelu Outstanding Visiting Professor at Hunan University in China, Professorial Fellow at the Cardiff University in the UK, Changjiang Chair Professor at the Tianjin University in China, Visiting Professor at the Tokyo Polytechnic University in Japan, Adjunct Professor at the Harbin Institute of Technology in China, Research Fellow at the Chinese Academy of Sciences, Visiting Professor at the Helsinki University of Technology in Finland, Visiting Professor at Tsinghua University in China, and Guest Professor at the Southeast University, Dalian University of Technology , and Xi'an Jiaotong Universityin China.
+Dr. Chen has many other parallel appointments in his career, such as Honorary Professor at RMIT University in Australia, Otto Monsted Visiting Professor at the Technical University of Denmark, New Millennium Yuelu Outstanding Visiting Professor at Hunan University in China, Professorial Fellow at the Cardiff University in the UK, Changjiang Chair Professor at the Tianjin University in China, Visiting Professor at the Tokyo Polytechnic University in Japan, Adjunct Professor at the Harbin Institute of Technology in China, Research Fellow at the Chinese Academy of Sciences, Visiting Professor at the Helsinki University of Technology in Finland, Visiting Professor at Tsinghua University in China, and Guest Professor at the Southeast University, Dalian University of Technology , Xi'an Jiaotong University, and Soochow University, in China.
 In addition, he has co-supervised Ph.D. students from the Eindhoven University of Technology in the Netherlands, the University of Cagliari and the University of Padua in Italy, and the Queensland University of Technology in Australia.

 In recent years, Chen has received several technical paper and poster awards and Distinguished and Exceptional Service Awards from the ASHRAE.
 He is a recipient of the CAREER award from the National Science Foundation in the United States.
 Dr. Chen has also received the Willis J. Whitfield Award "for significant contributions to the field of contamination control through numerous published papers, studies, and reports" from the Institute of Environmental Sciences and Technology, John Rydberg Gold Medal for "outstanding contribution to the advancement of modelling and measurement of ventilation and air distribution in buildings" from the Scandinavian Federation of Heating, Ventilating and Sanitary Engineering Associations, and Distinguished Service Award that is "to recognize individuals who have made substantial contributions to the field of building performance simulation over the course of their careers" from the International Building Performance Simulation Association (IBPSA).
 He is a fellow of the ASHRAE and the International Society of Indoor Air Quality.
 Before he became the Editor-in-Chief of the Building and Environment journal, he served as an associate editor of the HVAC&R Research journal and was a member on the editorial boards of six other journals.